Dewatering for Septage

 Will these Dewatering Bags Work for Septage?

-- Type of Material (for instance, is your sludge mineral sludge, industrial sludge, waste water treatment sludge?
+- Type of Material: For instance, is your sludge mineral sludge, industrial sludge, or wastewater treatment sludge?

-- Amount of Space Available (this helps use determine available sizing that can be used in your location)
+- Amount of Space Available: This helps determine available sizing that can be used in your location.

-- Rate of Pumping (This is rate is often crucial in helping us determining the size of bag you will need.
-The dewatering bag is often used for smaller rates, while the larger tubes can handle significantly greater pumping flows)
+- Rate of Pumping: This rate is often crucial in helping us determine the size of bag you will need.
+The dewatering bag is often used for smaller rates, while the larger tubes can handle significantly greater pumping flows.